AztecProtocol/aztec-v1-specification/README.md

 The `ACE` contract has separate logic to handle `BALANCED`, `MINT` and `BURN` proofs, as the latter two expressly violate the balancing relationship used to prevent double spending.
 The `MINT` and `BURN` proofs are designed for fully private AZTEC assets, ones with no ERC20 token equivalent, where AZTEC notes are the primary expression of value.
 Additional restrictions are placed on their use because of this.

-For more information regarding minting and burning, see (REF HERE).
+For more information regarding minting and burning, see the [mint](#minting-aztec-notes) and [burn](#burning-aztec-notes) section.

 The `UTILITY` proofs are designed for assets that require additional validation logic before a transaction can be performed.
 For example, an asset might require a trader to prove that they own less than 10% of the total supply of the asset before a trade is processed.
 This is supported by our `dividend` utility proof.

-For a complete specification of our proofs, see (BLAH)
+This specification contains [descriptions](#aztec-verifiers-joinsplitsol) for every currently supported proof id.
+Formal descriptions of the zero-knowledge proofs utilized by the verifiers can be found in the [AZTEC protocol paper](http://www.github.com/AZTECProtocol/AZTEC).

 When combined together, `uint8 epoch, uint8 category, uint8 id` create 65025 unique proof identifies for each category.
 Given the complexity of zero-knowledge cryptographic protocols and the validation that must be performed before integration into `ACE`, it is infeasible for there to ever be demand for more than `65025` types of zero-knowledge proof inside `ACE`.

 ## Enacting confidential transfer instructions - defining the ABI encoding of proofOutputs

-There is a great deal of variation between the zero-knowledge proofs that AZTEC utilizes.
-Because of this, and the desire to create a simple interface to validate proofs, the interface for proof *inputs* is kept generic.
-(REF HERE).
+There is substantial variation between the zero-knowledge proofs that AZTEC utilizes.
+Because of this, and the desire to create a simple interface to validate proofs, the interface for proof *inputs* is generic.
+An AZTEC proof accepts three parameters: `bytes proofData, address sender, uint256[6] commonReferenceString`.
+The `commonReferenceString` is provided by ACE.
+The `proofData` variable contains the zero-knowledge proof in question, the `address sender` field is utilized to [eliminate front-running](#a-preventing-collisions-and-front-running).
+The ABI-encoding of `bytes proofData` is specific to a given validator smart contract.

-However, the **output** of a zero-knowledge proof is a list of instructions to be performed.
+The **output** of a zero-knowledge proof is a list of instructions to be performed.
 It is important that these `proofOutput` variables conform to a common standard so that existing confidential assets can benefit from the addition of future proofs.

 An instruction must contain the following:

-* List the notes to be destroyed, the 'input notes'
+* A list of the notes to be destroyed, the 'input notes'
-* List the notes to be created, the 'output notes'
+* A list of the notes to be created, the 'output notes'
 * If public tokens are being transferred, how many tokens are involved, who is the beneficiary and what is the direction of the transfer? (into ACE or out of ACE?)

 In addition to this, ACE must support one zero-knowledge proof producing *multiple* instructions (e.g. the `bilateral-swap` proof provides transfer instructions for two distinct assets).